Improved Regularization and Robustness for Fine-tuning in Neural Networks: Experiments

 \section{Experiments}

 We evaluate our proposed algorithm in a wide range of tasks and pre-trained networks.
-First, we show that our algorithm outperforms the baselines by $1.75\%$ on average over seven transfer learning tasks and can generalize to a more distant task of medical images.
+First, we demonstrate that our algorithm outperforms the baselines by $1.75\%$ on average across seven transfer learning tasks and can generalize to a more distant task involving medical images.
 Second, our algorithm improves the robustness of fine-tuning in the presence of noisy labels compared to previous methods.
 Our algorithm improves over numerous baselines by $3.56\%$ on average under both independent and correlated label noise.
 Moreover, our approach can achieve a similar performance boost for fine-tuning vision transformer models on noisy labeled data.
-Finally, we show our algorithms improve over fine-tuning baselines by $0.75\%$ on average for the related task of few-shot classification.
-Our extensive evaluation confirms that our approach applies to a broad range of settings, validating our algorithmic insights.
+Finally, we demonstrate that our algorithms outperform fine-tuning baselines by $0.75\%$ on average for the related task of few-shot classification.
+Our extensive evaluation confirms that our approach is applicable to a broad range of settings, thereby validating our algorithmic insights.
 Due to space constraints, we defer the ablation studies to Section \ref{sec:ablation_study}.
-Our code is available at \href{https://github.com/NEU-StatsML-Research/Regularized-Self-Labeling}{https://github.com/NEU-StatsML-Research/Regularized-Self-Labeling}.
+Our code is available at \href{https://github.com/VirtuosoResearch/Regularized-Self-Labeling}{https://github.com/VirtuosoResearch/Regularized-Self-Labeling}.